 To have the right product available and delivered on time, e-retailers must completely reshape their supply chain.
 Eventually, will result in increasing customer experience.

 So, how can businesses build a robust supply chain capable of adapting to a constantly evolving market and fluctuating demand while staying profitable?

 The best response is to be able to anticipate demand and therefore gain both visibility and control.
 Faced with the recent unprecedented world events, classic models and methods no longer seem to be up to the task.
 It is time instead to adopt new methods and tools to tackle this increased volatility and complexity.

-Some 93% of businesses still use Excel for their materials planning, and these methods almost certainly reached their useful limit in March 2020.
+Some 47% of supply chain executives still use Excel for their materials planning.
+Certainly these methods almost reached their useful limit in March 2020.

 Today, new technology has made it possible to be more prepared and anticipate all this instability in the supply chain.

 Digital innovation has become a true vehicle for process optimization and, therefore, for business growth.
-It is time for businesses to accept the new reality so they can develop new processes, implement new tools, and that way anticipate trends and align themselves with new consumer expectations – the right product, in the right place, in the right quantity.
+It is time for businesses to accept the new reality.
+Esentially to develop new processes, implement new tools.
+It is vital anticipate trends and align themselves with new consumer expectations – the right product, in the right place, in the right quantity.

-The race toward digitalization and optimization in retail has already begun, but an efficient supply chain will be the differentiating factor in guaranteeing the optimal customer experience.
+Flowlity helps businesses to optimize their e-commerce supply chain.
+The race has already begun in the retail sector; an efficient supply chain will be a differentiating factor in guaranteeing the optimal customer experience.